-If you have something to say about the overall customer experience your company provides or, more specifically, the caller experience, take a look at the video in the bottom right corner.
+If you have something to say about the overall customer experience your company provides or, more specifically, the caller experience, take a look at the video above.

 See if you can sit through all three minutes and not feel frustrated.